-Q6: Is the postage paid to mail back the Answer Booklets and mail markings ?
+Q6: Is the postage paid to mail back the Answer Booklets and/or mail pieces?

 A6: Yes, this postage is paid.
-We include a pre-paid Priority Mail envelope in your diary packet for returning all completed diaries and mail pieces.
+We include a pre-paid Priority Mail envelope in your diary/web packet for returning all completed diaries and/or mail pieces.
 You do not need to return any of the instructional materials; please recycle according to your local rules.

 Q7: Do we keep track of mail we send out ?

-A7: Yes, in addition to the Summary Page for each day, there are two places in the Answer Booklet where you record mail that you (or anyone in your household) send out:
+A7: Yes, in addition to the Summary Page for each day, there are two places in the Answer Booklet/Web questions where you record mail that you (or anyone in your household) may send out:

-2. Packages and Expedited Materials Sent (Green pages)
+2. Packages and Expedited Materials Sent (Green sheet in Answer Booklet)

 Q8.
 How do I get started ?

-A8: Start by reading the Instruction Booklet-this is an important step!
-It may look thick, but only the first seven pages are instructions; the pages behind the colored tabs are simply examples of postage.
-We suggest you also look at an Instructional Video, and the Photo Quick Start for a visual overview of how to complete your diaries.
+A8: For the Daily Diaries-Start by reading the Instruction Booklet-this is an important step!
+The first several pages are instructions; the colored pages are simply examples of postage.
+We suggest you also look at the Instructional Video and Photo Quick Start for a visual overview of how to complete your diaries.